percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/intro.rst

    With the introduction of |Percona XtraBackup| 8.0, |Percona XtraBackup| 2.4 will continue to support MySQL and Percona Server 5.6 and 5.7 databases.
-Due to the new MySQL redo log and data dictionary formats the Percona XtraBackup 8.0.x versions will only be compatible with MySQL 8.0.x and the upcoming Percona Server for MySQL 8.0.x
+Due to the new MySQL redo log and data dictionary formats, the Percona XtraBackup 8.0.x versions are only compatible with MySQL 8.0.x and the upcoming Percona Server for MySQL 8.0.x

 Percona's enterprise-grade commercial `MySQL Support